 Sail 4 Justice recognises and asserts the sovereignty of First Nations people.
 We wish to pay our respects to the First Nations peoples on whose land and seas we travel and sail.
 We pay respect to the Elders past, present and emerging and to the strength of the Indigenous communities in ongoing struggles for self-determination.

-We are asking you all to join or to support the Flotilla for Justice that will be launched from so-called Melbourne in May and leave Australia from Gimuy/Cairns in June 2019.
+We are asking you all to join or to support the Flotilla for Justice that launched from so-called Melbourne in May and is leaving Australia from Gimuy/Cairns in July 2019.
 We are taking to the seas and our destination is Manus Island.